NamDinhRobotics/proSLAM/README.md

 ### Custom stereo camera sensor input / ROS node ###

 On-the-fly raw stereo image processing with custom stereo camera parameters will be supported shortly.<br/>
-Please use the provided datasets in SRRG format.
+Please use the provided datasets in SRRG format.<br/>

+The ROS node (srrg_proslam_node) is currently under development.

 ---
 ### It doesn't work? ###